How was Scandium discovered?

 The actual discovery of scandium occurred in 1879, a decade after Mendeleev’s predictions, by a Swedish chemist named Lars Fredrik Nilson.
 Nilson was not initially searching for a new element; instead, his work focused on rare earth minerals.
 While analyzing euxenite and gadolinite, two complex minerals, Nilson isolated a new oxide that did not match any known element’s properties.
 Through careful chemical analysis and comparison to Mendeleev’s predictions, Nilson realized that he had discovered ekaboron, which he named scandium, after Scandinavia.

-READ: Is neodymium magnets toxic
+READ: How to glue neodymium magnets

 This discovery was a significant milestone in the field of chemistry, as it was one of the first times a theoretical prediction had led to the discovery of a new element.
 Nilson’s work not only confirmed the accuracy of Mendeleev’s periodic table but also demonstrated the predictive power of science.
 Scandium’s discovery was a testament to the collaborative nature of scientific discovery, bridging theoretical predictions with practical laboratory work.